Home / Journals / PHYTON / Vol.80, 2011

 Phyton-International Journal of Experimental Botany, Vol.80, pp. 193-201, 2011, DOI:10.32604/phyton.2011.80.193

 Abstract Demand for greater cattle production at the El Caldenal area in central Argentina has resulted in overgrazing in a patchy grassland structure.
 Patches are clearly identified on the basis of dominant plant species resulting from their grazing history.
 Our primary objective was to examine the influence of individual plants at each patch on the local multivariate pattern of soil nutrients, assessing the magnitude of the association between the concentration of nutrients in the plant and its underlying soil.
-Canonical discriminant analysis highlighted the important role of soil organic matter, available P, and Zn content of soils to segregate among patches.… More >
+Canonical discriminant analysis highlighted the important role of soil organic matter, available P, and Zn content of More >

 • Open AccessOpen Access